MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

 It’s a four-part procedure to import the AD RMS configuration to Azure RMS, to result in your Azure RMS tenant key that is managed by you (BYOK) in Azure Key Vault.

-You must first extract your server licensor certificate (SLC) key from the configuration data and transfer the key to an on-premises Thales HSM, next package and transfer your HSM key to Azure Key Vault, then authorize Azure RMS to access your key vault, and then import the configuration data.
+You must first extract your server licensor certificate (SLC) key from the AD RMS configuration data and transfer the key to an on-premises Thales HSM, next package and transfer your HSM key to Azure Key Vault, then authorize Azure RMS to access your key vault, and then import the configuration data.

 Because your Azure RMS tenant key will be stored and managed by Azure Key Vault, this part of the migration requires administration in Azure Key Vault, in addition to Azure Key RMS.
-If Azure Key Vault is managed by a different administrator than you for your organization, you will need to co-ordindate and work with that administrator to complete these procedures.
+If Azure Key Vault is managed by a different administrator than you for your organization, you will need to co-ordinate and work with that administrator to complete these procedures.

 Before you begin, make sure that your organization has a key vault that has been created in Azure Key Vault, and that it supports HSM-protected keys.
 Although it's not required, we recommend that you have a dedicated key vault for Azure RMS.
 This key vault will be be configured to allow Azure RMS to access it, so the keys that this key vault stores should be limited to Azure RMS keys only.